MicrosoftDocs/VBA-Docs/api/Excel.Application.OnKey.md

 To assign a procedure to one of the special characters (+, ^, %, and so on), enclose the character in braces.
 For details, see the example.

+> [!NOTE]
+> There is no way to currently detect the Command key in recent versions of Office VBA.
+Microsoft is aware of this and is looking into it.

 ## Example